 rental, setup costs, and taxes are all included!
 When a package is this inclusive it is sometimes easier to describe what we are not including.

 So, what is not included?
-Even though we try to make our log cabin home packages as complete as possible, there are still some items you will be responsible for completing.
-Many of our customers choose to hire a dependable, local general contractor to pull these details together, while more adventurous folks opt to do the work themselves.
+Even though we try to make a package as complete as we can, there are still a number of things you will be responsible for completing.
+Some of our customers choose to hire a local dependable general contractor to pull all these details together, while more adventurous folks opt to do the work themselves.
 The list of your responsibilities:

 While our residential structures already include a full set of drawings that has been reviewed to ensure code compliance, the actual acquisition of a building permit and other local building requirements are your responsibility.
 But since the plans have already had a code review and our portion of the project will be factory-inspected, this process is typically much easier than it is for a site-built structure.

 You will need a local excavator to level the site and/or dig the hole for the foundation.
 This same contractor typically installs a driveway & removes trees as well if needed.

 While a small Recreational Cabin can be put on a crushed stone base with a simple plumbing access pit under the bath area, a Home will require a crawl space foundation or full basement.
 Your final plans will include a foundation design with every dimension your contractor needs for construction.
 It can be constructed of your choice of: cinder blocks, poured concrete, precast walls, or insulated concrete forms (ICF).
 In addition to a perimeter wall, all sizes over 15’ wide will require central supports where the two modules come together.
 This is typically accomplished with block piers for crawl space foundations.
 For basements a row of steel columns (every 6’-7’) can be used, or a steel I-beam with only a couple posts.